Code-Institute-Submissions/milestone-project-135/README.md

 I also decided to use the circles to add some extra design to the ‘About’ and ‘Quiz’ section, which looked quite flat with only text and a white background.

- **Typography:** I used Google Fonts to select the fonts for my project.
+* **Typography:** I used Google Fonts to select the fonts for my project.
 I wanted to find two fonts that worked well together – one for the logo and headings, and another for the body text.
 Overall I wanted the design to look modern, whilst also related to netball somehow.
 I decided round, soft lettering would be better suited to the project as opposed to anything sharp and angular.
 This seemed more friendly and also worked well with the circles on the logo.

 For the logo and headings, I decided on using Quicksand and then I used Open Sans for the body text which I thought complimented Quicksand well.

-**Images:** I needed a stock image for the hero image section, but it was quite difficult to find a stock image of children playing netball as mentioned above.
+* **Images:** I needed a stock image for the hero image section, but it was quite difficult to find a stock image of children playing netball as mentioned above.
 Therefore I decided on a stock image of a netball hoop with blue sky in the background.
-This gives the idea that netball isn’t just a sport that is played indoors in a sports hall, but also is a sport that can be enjoyed outside too – which is all part of the idea being communicated to parents – for example playing with a ball in the garden.
-It would have been even better if it was a shot of a netball, however I was unable to find a suitable stock image of this.
-I took the chosen stock image from [Unsplash](https://www.unsplash.com) and the information for this image can be found below in the Credits section.
+This gives the idea that netball isn’t just a sport that is played indoors in a sports hall, but also is a sport that can be enjoyed outside too – which is all part of the idea being communicated – for example playing with a ball in the garden.
+It would have been even better if the hero image contained a shot of an actual netball, however I was unable to find a suitable stock image of this.
+I took the chosen stock image from [Free Images](https://www.freeimages.com/) and the information for this image can be found below in the Credits section.

-**Layout:** I decided to use different background colours to signal to the user different areas of content.
+* **Layout:** I decided to use different background colours to signal to the user different areas of content.
 I used a soft grey alternating with white for this.
 These colours also enabled the main brand colours in the headings and subtitles to stand out, as well as the key features (video, quiz, map, newsletter sign-up).

-## Features
+## Existing features
 The project consists of one single page, with five different sections, all of which can be accessed through the menu in the fixed navigation bar at the top of the page.

 **Existing Features**

-* Fixed navigation - allows the user to easily navigate to different sections of the page.
+* **Fixed navigation** - allows the user to easily navigate to different sections of the page.
 The nav bar also displays The Netball Hub’s logo in the top left corner.
-* 'Back to top' button - enables users to quickly move back to the top of the page rather than scrolling back up
+* **'Back to top' button** - enables users to quickly move back to the top of the page rather than scrolling back up
-* 'About Us' - this is a text section which outlines the project focus
+* **'About Us'** - this is a text section which outlines the project focus
-* 'Skills' - this section includes some introductory text accompanied with a YouTube video from England Netball’s Bee@Home programme - featuring a skills challenge and simple ball skills that can watched and then copied at home.
+* **'Skills'** - this section includes some introductory text accompanied with a YouTube video from England Netball’s Bee@Home programme - featuring a skills challenge and simple ball skills that can watched and then copied at home.
 This video is embedded in the HTML and is set to only play when clicked therefore the user has control over playing and stopping/pausing the video.
+The text section also contains a link to the England Netball website where further videos can be found.
-* 'Quiz' – title and introductory text explains to the user how to play the quiz.
+* **'Quiz'** – title and introductory text explains to the user how to play the quiz.
 This multiple-choice quiz contains four questions, each with two answers of which the user needs to select one (by clicking on a radio button).
-For each correct answer the user gains one point, and once the user has completed the questions, they can click on the button 'Results' which reveals a hidden element underneath the quiz that shows the user their score.
+For each correct answer the user gains one point, and once the user has completed the quiz, they can click on the button 'Results' which reveals a hidden element underneath the quiz that shows the user their score.
 When the user has received their score, they can then click another button 'Try Again', which refreshes the quiz, sets the score back to zero, and gives the user the chance to start the quiz again from the beginning if they wish.
 This quiz is written in JavaScript.
-* 'Netball Superleague’ - This sections features a map showing 10 different Google Map Markers.
+* **'Teams’** - This sections features a map showing 10 different Google Map Markers.
 Each marker represents the location of different Superleague teams across England, Wales and Scotland.
 When the user clicks the marker, the name of the team is shown as well as a link to the team's website which opens up in a new webpage if clicked.
 This feature was created with a Google Maps API.
-* 'Sign up to our newsletter' - this feature has a sign-up form where the user inputs their First Name, Last Name and Email into a form.
-They then click on the ‘Sign Up’ button, which validates the form (if the user hasn’t added information to each field they are shown a message on the form showing them the field that still  needs to be complete in order to submit).
+* **'Sign up to our newsletter'** - this feature has a sign-up form where the user inputs their First Name, Last Name and Email into a form.
+They then click on the ‘Submit’ button, which validates the form (if the user hasn’t added information to each field they are shown a message on the form showing them the field that still  needs to be complete in order to submit).
 Once all required fields have been completed, the user is then shown a modal message thanking them for signing up.
 The user can then click the ‘close’ button in the modal message, the page refreshes and the form is submitted.
 An email is then sent to The Netball Hub (as this is fictional I used the email address chloelewiswebdev@gmail.com) with information about the user (first name, last name and e-mail address) so that the company can add them to the newsletter mailing list.
 And an auto-reply email is also sent to the user, thanking them for the sign-up and informing them that they will receive a newsletter from The Netball Hub in their inbox shortly.
 This feature was created using EmailJS.
-* Footer - the footer contains social media icons with links to social media pages that open up in a new page.
+* **Footer** - the footer contains social media icons with links to social media pages that open up in a new page.

 ### Features to consider implementing in the future: